MountainsToGo/bbm/README.md

 ## Features

-- 🎿 **117 Locations** - All lifts, runs, lodges, and landmarks mapped
+- 🎿 **120 Locations** - All lifts, runs, lodges, and landmarks mapped
 - 📱 **Fully Responsive** - Optimized for phones, tablets, and desktops
 - 🎯 **Auto-Zoom** - Automatically zoom to the current location when selected
 - 🔍 **Zoom Controls** - Pan and zoom the high-resolution trail map (up to 1000%)
 - � **Scramble List** - Shuffle the location order for varied practice
-- 🙈 **Hide Map Text** - Cover trail/lift names with black overlays for harder practice
+- 🙈 **Hide Map Text** - Cover trail/lift names with black overlays; reveals as you learn each location
 - �📊 **Progress Tracking** - Track completed locations, streaks, and percentage
 - ⛷️ **Custom Cursors** - Choose between ski, snowboard, or default cursors
 - 🏷️ **Toggle Labels** - Show/hide location names on completed locations